xiaopv/xiaopv.github.io/_teaching/2024-spring-mat151.md

    * If you have not printed the learning goal [sheet](http://xiaopv.github.io/files/learninggoalsprecalculus.pdf), please do so asap.
    * If you have not completed the course [survey](https://forms.gle/RyxUuLEFbCfLwdAK6), please do so asap.

+ * Jan.
+18, 2024
+   * Complete Task 1.4.
+If your group would like to present (will be a group presentation), please have one representative email me to let me know.
+Also attach your group work in the email so I can check before Tuesday.
+   * Complete Homework 1 in WileyPLUS.
+We will start Chapter 2 on Tuesday.

 ## An Important Course Policy

   I pride myself on having a good environment for working and learning.
 It is very important to me that we all treat each other with care and respect, in equal measure.
 I know that I ask students to take risks in class almost every day, and this can be challenging for many.
 I ask that you help me keep our classroom a supportive place for each of the people in it.
 Each of us deserves the space to bring our full, authentic selves to class and be comfortable.
 (Adapated from [T.J.
 Hitchman](https://sites.uni.edu/theron/about/).)